1. Home

 • Visit LSAC's website to register with the LSDAS service and to read up on the LSAT, admissions procedure, and law schools.

 • Take a practice LSAT test and consider taking the June LSAT (in which case you'd have an opportunity to retake it in October).
-If so, register and start studying!

-• Think about who you'll ask for letters of recommendation; keep in mind that asking potential referees before summer break will give them plenty of time to write something.
+• Think about who you'll ask for letters of recommendation; keep in mind that asking potential referees before the summer break will give them plenty of time to write something.

 • Secure summer employment in the legal field if you haven't already.